 Arts Unit Plan Template: A teacher-vetted Unit Plan template for arts educators that aligns to standards and best practices.

-The Department of Arts Education is offering multiple opportunities throughout the school year for CPS teachers and administrators to learn strategies and acquire tools for aligning curriculum, assessment, and instruction to the Illinois Arts Learning Standards, and to see standards-aligned teaching and learning in action.
+The Department of Arts Education offers multiple opportunities throughout each school year for CPS teachers and administrators to learn strategies and acquire tools for aligning curriculum, assessment, and instruction to the Illinois Arts Learning Standards and best practices, and to see standards-based teaching and learning in action.